-At December 31, 2017 and 2016, the Company had net outstanding foreign exchange contracts with net notional amounts of \$130.5 million and \$95.9 million, respectively.
+As of December 31, 2018 and 2017, the Company had net outstanding foreign exchange contracts with net notional amounts of \$157.3 million and \$130.5 million, respectively.
 Such contracts were obtained through financial institutions and were scheduled to mature within one to three months from the time of purchase.
 Management believes that these financial instruments should not subject the Company to increased risks from foreign exchange movements because gains and losses on these contracts should offset losses and gains on the underlying assets, liabilities and transactions to which they are related.